philodi-dev/meshtalk/WHITEPAPER.md

 ## Future Considerations: Network Bridge Extension

-While bitchat is designed to operate without internet infrastructure, there are scenarios where selective network bridging could enhance its capabilities without compromising its core principles.
+While MeshTalk is designed to operate without internet infrastructure, there are scenarios where selective network bridging could enhance its capabilities without compromising its core principles.
 The Nostr protocol presents a particularly interesting integration opportunity.

 ### Nostr as a Bridge Protocol